Qumulo/docs/_includes/content-reuse/cnq-guide/deployment-agnostic-post-deployment-actions.md

 {% include important.html content="After you remove nodes from your cluster, you must clean up these nodes' cloud infrastructure by using CloudFormation or Terraform." %}

-1. Copy the `remove-nodes.sh` script from the `utilities` directory to a machine running in your VPC that has the AWS CLI tools installed (for example, an AWS Linux 2 AMI).
+1. Copy the `remove-nodes.sh` script from the `aws-terraform-cnq-<x.y>/utilities` directory to a machine running in your VPC that has the AWS CLI tools installed (for example, an AWS Linux 2 AMI).

    {{site.data.alerts.tip}}
    <ul>